DenisDziganchuk/Discord-Nitro-Opera-GX-Generator/README.md

 # Discord Nitro Opera GX Generator
 A Discord Nitro promo generator, built on Python, that exploits the OperaGX × Discord Nitro partnership.

+## Features
+- Multi-threaded promocode generation
+- Doesn't require the use of proxies
+- Advanced and fast generation

 ## Requirements

 - Python3